PhysioLabXR/PhysioLabXRDocs/source/DeveloperNotes.rst

             self.thread: QThread = create_a_thread()
             self.thread.start()

-, by saving the thread object to a permanent attribute, the thread object will not be garbage-collected and lives with the GUI controller object.
+By saving the thread object to a permanent attribute, the thread object will not be garbage-collected and lives with the GUI controller object.